2025 & 2026 Contribution Limits: Maximizing Your Retirement Savings

 When working on a comprehensive financial plan, it’s always a good time to check in and make sure you’ve buttoned up your retirement contributions to maximize your savings opportunities.

-The IRS recently updated the limits for this year, which could positively impact your ability to save for the future so you can keep your traditions going for many years to come.
+The IRS recently updated the limits for the 2026 tax year, which could positively impact your ability to save for the future so you can keep your traditions going for many years to come.
 With that in mind, we’ve gathered some of the updated contribution limits for common accounts, including Traditional IRAs, Roth IRAs, SEPs, SIMPLE IRAs, and employer-sponsored accounts like 401(k)s, 457s, 403(b)s, and the TSP.

 Traditional Individual Retirement Accounts (IRA) and Roth IRAs

-These accounts remain good options for people looking to grow their retirement savings while enjoying potential tax advantages.
-For 2025, the annual contribution limit for both Traditional and Roth IRAs is $7,000 for individuals under 50 years old, which is the same as 2024.
-For those aged 50 and older, the catch-up contribution limit remains at an additional $1,000, allowing a maximum contribution of $8,000.
+These accounts remain accessible options for people looking to grow their retirement savings while enjoying potential tax advantages.
+For 2026, the annual contribution limit for both Traditional and Roth IRAs is $7,500 for individuals under 50 years old.
+For those aged 50 and older, the catch-up contribution limit for 2026 is an additional $1,100 — up from 1,000 in 2025 — allowing a maximum contribution of $8,600.

-There are different strategies for tax efficiency when considering Traditional IRAs versus Roth IRAs, so be sure to ask us how these accounts can work within your financial plan.
-It’s easy to overlook the importance of the tax location of our assets in the accumulation phase and try to maximize deductions as much as possible.
-This strategy can sometimes lack the foresight of tax efficiency, which may mean paying more in taxes upfront, but saves on taxes paid over your lifetime.
+There are different strategies for tax efficiency when considering Traditional IRAs versus Roth IRAs — it’s easy to overlook the importance of the tax location of our assets in the accumulation phase and try to maximize deductions as much as possible.
+This strategy can sometimes lack the foresight of tax efficiency, so it's important to consider current versus long-term tax impacts.
+We're happy to discuss how these accounts can work within your financial plan, and as always, we recommend consulting a tax professional for specific tax-related guidance.

 Created in the 1990s, the Roth IRA is regarded as one of the most powerful tools available to Americans in planning for tax efficiency.
 It is one of the main account types where, because your contributions are made with after-tax dollars, you won’t have to pay the IRS again down the line when taking of-age distributions.